shannonlucas/ccodetut3js/tutorial/docs/scene-setup/base-code.md

 Note the `<canvas>` element in the code below.
 This is the element that your graphics will be rendered on.
-The `id` attribute with the value `generative-demo` is how your JavaScript code will find the canvas.
+The `id` attribute with the value `creative-code` is how your JavaScript code will find the canvas.

 ```html
 <!DOCTYPE html>